ankitbishtkec/generic-ecommerce-website/README.md

 9- Integrate messaging queue and delegate email, sms and inter-component communication to it.
 First move towards SOA( Service oriented architecture).

 10- Add code to send cart abandonment email.

-###DEMO:

-Demo images/ videos of website can be found inside 'demo video' folder.

-Currently, this code is running at http://128.199.200.150/1/retoss/index.php .
-However, this demo will be removed from the url soon.